Danny Villanueva

-Daniel Dario Villanueva (November 5, 1937 – June 18, 2015) was an American football professional player, television and Major League Soccer executive.
-Villanueva was a placekicker and punter who played in the National Football League (NFL) for the Los Angeles Rams and the Dallas Cowboys.
-Villanueva, who was of Mexican American descent, played college football at New Mexico State University.
+Daniel Dario Villanueva (November 5, 1937 – June 18, 2015) was an American football player and a television and Major League Soccer (MLS) executive.
+Villanueva played professionally in the National Football League (NFL) as a placekicker and punter for the Los Angeles Rams and the Dallas Cowboys.
+Villanueva, who was of Mexican American descent, played college football for the New Mexico State Aggies.

 A news director and broadcasting executive, Villanueva was a co-founder of Univision, a major Spanish-language television network in the United States.

 Early years

 Villanueva graduated in 1956 from Calexico Union High School (the Bulldogs) and attended Reedley College, before accepting a scholarship to play college football at New Mexico State University.
-As a senior, he made 7 out of 8 field goal attempts, including a long one of 47 yards.
+As a senior, he made seven out of eight field goal attempts, including a long of 47 yards.
 While at NMSU he was a member of Tau Kappa Epsilon Fraternity.

 He was part of the teams that won back to back Sun Bowl games in 1959 and 1960, as well as going undefeated his senior season.
 These were significant accomplishments, considering that more than 50 years have passed without another postseason appearance for the New Mexico State University football teams.

 In 1970, he was inducted into the New Mexico State University Athletics Hall of Fame.

 Professional NFL career

 Los Angeles Rams

-Villanueva was signed as an undrafted free agent by the Los Angeles Rams after the 1960 NFL Draft, becoming one of the earliest players of Mexican descent in the NFL, and one of the last straight-away style placekickers.
+Villanueva was signed as an undrafted free agent by the Los Angeles Rams after the 1960 NFL draft, becoming one of the earliest players of Mexican descent in the NFL, and one of the last straight-away style placekickers.
 Villanueva was both a placekicker and a punter, so he kept two different pairs of shoes on game day.

 During his time with the Rams he was nicknamed "El Kickador" and "El Toe-reador", with bullfighting music being played whenever he walked onto the field at the Los Angeles Memorial Coliseum.
 In 1962, he led the NFL in punting, set the Rams' record for the longest field goal (51 yards) and the single-season record for punting average (45.5), which lasted for 45 years until it was broken in 2007 by Donnie Jones.
 In 1963, he ranked third in the NFL in punting with a 45.4-yard average.

 He led the team in scoring from 1960 to 1963, until Bruce Gossett won the placekicker starting job in 1964.
 On May 14, 1966, the Rams traded him to the Dallas Cowboys, in exchange for wide receiver and future hall of famer Tommy McDonald.
 He left as the Rams career gross average punting leader with 44.3 yards, a record that was broken by Donnie Jones in 2009.